Castration Movie: Production

 In 2023, Weard launched a Kickstarter crowdfunding campaign for the movie under the name Untitled Louise Weard Castration Movie.
 It was pitched as a remake of her short film S.I.D.S.
-The first part of the film, titled Castration Movie Anthology i.
+The first volume of the film, titled Castration Movie Anthology i.
 Traps, premiered on June 5, 2024.
-In 2025, crowdfunding began for the second part, Castration Movie Anthology ii.
+In 2025, crowdfunding began for the second volume, Castration Movie Anthology ii.
 The Best of Both Worlds.
-The second part of Castration Movie premiered on September 1, 2025.
+The second volume of Castration Movie premiered on September 1, 2025.

 Weard stated that in making the film, she wanted to "deliver a trans story by us, for us, and about us."

+The films were shot using a Hi8 camcorder, with only one take per scene.
+Weard "would regularly hand the Hi8 camcorder to crew members with the least shooting experience," due to a desire for "weightlessness of form" and a "level of realism".

 Reception

-The first part of Castration Movie spread via word of mouth.
-Weard's performance as Traps in part one was named one of the 25 best performances of 2024 by The Wrap, with critic William Bibbiani calling the film "daring and revolutionary."
+The first volume of Castration Movie spread via word of mouth.
+Weard's performance as Traps in volume one was named one of the 25 best performances of 2024 by TheWrap, with critic William Bibbiani calling the film "daring and revolutionary".
 Writing for Autostraddle, writer and filmmaker Drew Burnett Gregory praised the film for its nuanced handling of trans topics.

+At the 30th Fantasia International Film Festival, Junior Ghosts—Premorphic Drift won the Silver Audience Award for Canadian films.